IBM System Networking Solutions

-In its simplest form, a Layer 2 blade server switch replaces the need for a standalone Layer 2 access switch in the data centre.
+In its simplest form, a Layer 2 blade server switch replaces the need for a standalone Layer 2 access switch in the data center.
 However, enterprises need the more advanced capabilities of an embedded blade server switch (Layer 3 switching, for example) to keep up with advanced workloads on the blade servers.
-Layer 3 switching reduces overall traffic on the data centre network, conserves valuable bandwidth, and reduces the possibility of a security breach.
+Layer 3 switching reduces overall traffic on the data center network, conserves valuable bandwidth, and reduces the possibility of a security breach.

 Enterprises can reap additional benefits by embedding application/content-aware (intelligent) networking into the blade chassis.
 With an embedded Layer 2.7 switch, enterprises can allocate server capacity dynamically to handle changing application workloads and accommodate planned and unplanned server outages without disrupting application availability.
 Intelligent networking also provides the functionality, availability, reliability, and security needed to support new converged voice and data applications.
-As enterprises bring mission-critical converged applications into the data centre, the ability to distinguish among various types of user access devices will become increasingly critical, allowing data to be delivered in a device-appropriate format.
+As enterprises bring mission-critical converged applications into the data center, the ability to distinguish among various types of user access devices will become increasingly critical, allowing data to be delivered in a device-appropriate format.

 Bandwidth-intensive and latency-sensitive applications, in particular, benefit from the reduced latency inherent in an integrated blade server switch.
-Further, because blade server backplanes have been designed up front to handle 10Gb speeds, blade server switches are positioned to lead 10GbE adoption in the data centre.
+Further, because blade server backplanes have been designed up front to handle 10Gb speeds, blade server switches are positioned to lead 10GbE adoption in the data center.

 By deploying 10GbE, enterprises will be able to benefit from new applications and capabilities, such as IT consolidation, multimedia, high-performance computing, VoIP, and IPTV/video on demand.
-Furthermore, integrated 10GbE blade server switches help alleviate the cabling, power, space, and cooling challenges faced by most enterprise data centres.
+Furthermore, integrated 10GbE blade server switches help alleviate the cabling, power, space, and cooling challenges faced by most enterprise data centers.